 The information on FishSource is also linked to a software package called SFP Metrics that can advise corporate partners about the sustainability status of the fish they are ordering.
 This means that any company can get constantly updated fisheries information to help staff implement sustainability policies.

 Once seafood companies have information, they can then identify where the problems lie in their supply chain and take action.
 However, trying to engage directly in a fishery, which may be thousands of miles away, is a daunting prospect for most organizations, especially when they have no in-house expertise on marine management.
 SFP helps to overcome this barrier by convening companies in pre-competitive supply chain roundtables and supporting practical action through fishery improvement projects (FIPs) and aquaculture improvement projects (AIPs).

-Through combining data with analysis and the tools for effective action, SFP has successfully mobilized the seafood industry to deliver improvements in fishing and aquaculture.
-The organization continues to develop new approaches to mobilizing industry while increasing the number of corporate partners and expanding the geographical spread of operations.
+By combining access to information with guidance and tools for effective action, SFP has successfully mobilized the seafood industry to support fisheries around the world in reducing their environmental impacts and sustainably managing seafood resources.
+We are continually working to develop new approaches to mobilizing industry while increasing our number of corporate partners and expanding the geographical spread of our operations.